Discipleship

 — Dallas Willard

-Are you willing to shift your daily habits to create space for Jesus so that He can shape you into your true self?
+Are you ready to change your daily habits to make room for Jesus to help you become your true self?

 Sounds a lot like exercise…